Top Real Estate Agent Grafton Massachusetts

 Commuter rail service from Boston’s South Station is provided by the MBTA with the Grafton station on its Framingham/Worcester Line.
 Amtrak stations near the town include Worcester and Framingham.
 The nearest major airport is Boston Logan International.

 The average one-way commute takes 33 minutes.
 85% of commuters drive their own car alone, 7% carpool with others, 1% take mass transit and 6% work from home.

-If you’re thinking about selling your home, investment property or other Grafton MA Real Estate, allow me to help make the transaction a smooth and pleasant experience.
+If you’re thinking about selling your home, condo or other Grafton MA Real Estate, I would love to help you make the sale a pleasant and memorable experience.

 A few of my accomplishments that I am proud of include:

 - Graduated with B.S. in Marketing and Management Northeastern University Boston, MA.
 Active participant in the Cooperative Education Program.

 - Full time Realtor for past 28 years servicing Metrowest MA including being a top Grafton Massachusetts real estate agent.